ybur-yug/volt_tutorial/README.md

 and once we source it, we have securely removed it from the codebase:

-`source .your_var_fn`, and we are golden.
+`source .appname_vars`, and we are golden.

-Now, we should initialie a git repository and make our initial commit.
+Now, we should initialize a git repository and make our initial commit.

 ```
 git init